GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
-Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.
+> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
+Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
 >
-> ~ *Nathaniel Borenstein*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts